mars-sim/mars-sim/CONFIGURATION.md

 tolerate a range of values.
 However, they are not all created equal to have the same degree of user customization.

-Do file a [ticket](https://github.com/mars-sim/mars-sim/issues) or open a [discussion topic](https://github.com/mars-sim/mars-sim/discussions) with us in
-whatever you have in mind.
+Do file a [ticket](https://github.com/mars-sim/mars-sim/issues) or open a [discussion topic](https://github.com/mars-sim/mars-sim/discussions) with us with any ideas you have in mind.

 ## Utility Tool